sere/cmssw/HeterogeneousCore/MPICore/doc/README.md

 # MPICore

-The module consists of two paths, `stringSend` and `stringRecv`.
+The module consists of two paths, `cpuNode` and `gpuNode`.
 They communicate between each other through MPI calls.

+## cpuNode

+This path acts as the master of the protocol.
+It creates and offloads work to be executed by `gpuNode`.
+  - StringProducer:EDProducer produces the message "Hello World";
+  - OffloadProducer::EDProducer consumes the message and sends it to the GPU node via an MPI_Send, then receives the answer with the MPI_Mprobe and MPI_Mrecv calls;
+  - CoutAnalyzer::EDAnalyzer consumes the answer and prints on the terminal with edm::LogPrint().

-## stringSend
+## gpuNode

+This path acts as the slave of the protocol.
+It waits for the work that has to be executed.
+  - FetchProducer::EDProducer waits and receives the message from the CPU node, then produces it unmodified;
+  - WorkProducer::EDProducer consumes the message and executes the associated job (for now, waiting a random amount of time and adding the mpi_id to the string), then produces the answer to be sent to the CPU node;
-This path is composed by StringProducer:EDProducer that produces the string "Hello World" and by MPIAnalyzer:EDAnalyzer that consumes a string and sends it to the `stringRecv` path via a MPI_Send call.
+  - SendAnalyzer::EDAnalyzer consumes the answer and sends it to the CPU node via an MPI_Send.

-## stringRecv

-This path is composed by MPIProducer:EDProducer that receives a string via a MPI_Mprobe and MPI_MRecv calls and by CoutAnalyzer:EDAnalyzer that outputs the string on the terminal.

 ### Building